-Our results for the systemic velocities based on the five \ion{He}{ii} lines are given in Table~\ref{orbitalparameters}.
-They agree within one sigma for the two components, a good sign of the absence of systematic effects.
+Our results for the systemic RVs based on the five \ion{He}{ii} lines are given in Table~\ref{orbitalparameters}.
+They agree within one sigma for the two components, a good sign of the absence of systematic effects\footnote{This is a weak argument because both components have the same spectral type.
+In a subsequent paper of the \MTW\ series we will explore this issue in more detail for a variety of O spectral subtypes.}.
 The correction of the wind infilling is significant, between 7~km/s and 11~km/s depending on the line, in all cases in the sense of the wind moving the centroid of the line towards the blue.
 The alternative values derived from the five metallic lines are $-7.2\pm3.1$~km/s for Aa and $-11.5\pm6.3$~km/s for Ab.
 Those are consistent with the ones from \ion{He}{i}, with the scatter likely arising from the weakness of the lines and the uncorrected effect of wind infilling affecting them to different degrees.
 This issue could be verified in the future with an atmospheric modelling of those metallic lines.
 The $\gamma$ values for both components are higher than the ones from \citet{Maizetal15a} by about $\sim$10~km/s, which is consistent with the previous paper not taking into account wind infilling effects.
-As we will see in future papers of the series, such systematic effects are commonly lurking among published radial velocity results for O stars in the literature.
+As we will see in future papers of the series, such systematic effects are commonly lurking among published RV results for O stars in the literature.